 What are the medical criteria to be able to join the programme?

-We ask all referring specialist post-COVID clinics and GPs to follow our medical criteria referring a patient onto the programme.
-Please get in touch at [email protected] to receive full details on ENO breathe medical criteria and referral suitability.
+We ask all referring specialist post-COVID clinics to follow our medical criteria referring a patient onto the programme.
+Please get in touch at [email protected] to receive full details on ENO Breathe medical criteria and referral suitability.

 Is ENO Breathe a medical programme?